 A city to live and thrive in both before, during and after their studies and the students are seen as an obvious part of the city's development.
-That is why Sweden's united student unions (SFS) nominate Malmö as Student City of the Year 2021/22.
+That is why the Swedish National Union of Students (SFS) names Malmö the Student City of the Year 2021/22.

-Every year, the Swedish Student Unions (SFS) awards the Student City of the Year award to a city that excels in its work to create a good study and living environment for students.
+Every year, the Swedish National Union of Students (SFS) awards the Student City of the Year award to a city that excels in its work to create a good study and living environment for students.
 2021/2022 is awarded the Malmö award.

 “Malmö is a city that shows a well-functioning student influence.
 In Malmö, it is clear that the students are an obvious part of the city and therefore it is now fantastic fun to be awarded Malmö this award.
 Their work to encourage study has been very inspiring and we hope that the Student City of the Year 2021/2022 award will continue to inspire to strengthen the students' voice in the city, the university and the student unions ”Linn Svärd Vice Chairman of SFS

 The "Student City of the Year" award has been presented since 1999 and is the only one of its kind.
 Malmö University, Malmö City, Student Union Malmö and the Dental Student Union in Malmö jointly receive the award.